rhaiscript/book/src/start/builds/index.md

 It is possible to mix-and-match various [features] of the Rhai crate to make specialized builds with specific characteristics and behaviors.

+These include smaller builds, WebAssembly targets, and the experimental [Rhai Grain VM].